 With a beautiful, satiny surface, golden South Sea pearls grow large.
 With typical sizes near 13 mm (as opposed to Akoya's 6 or 7 mm average), these are some of the largest pearls.
 However, they're also quite rare and expensive.
 Fortunately, a special heat treatment technique has been developed to make these beauties more available, and well-matched strands of golden South Sea pearls are far more affordable than they once were.

-Famous for the occasional insect or other tiny creature within, amber is a fossil gem.
-Once tree sap, this stone takes over 30 million years to fossilize and become what we have today.
+Famous for occasional inclusions of insects or other tiny creatures, amber was once tree sap.
+This organic gemstone takes over 30 million years to form into what we have today.
 Deep yellow hues are the most desirable and are somewhat more expensive than others.
 Still, amber is very affordable.
 However, this material is rare in large sizes.
 Be aware that large pieces of amber on the market may have been reconstituted from small pieces.
 Amber frequently undergoes heat treatment to improve color, but consumers are often not informed of these treatments.

 Though easily confused with citrine, scapolite is a much rarer gem.
-When gem-quality scapolite is available, it’s often an attractive honey yellow.
-Occasional cat’s eyes also occur, and the effect is particularly bright in this gem.
-Unfortunately, scapolite’s brittle nature doesn’t lend itself to wear in rings.
+When gem-quality scapolite is available, it's often an attractive honey yellow.
+Occasional cat's eyes also occur, and the effect is particularly bright in this gem.
+Unfortunately, scapolite's brittle nature doesn't lend itself to ring use.
 To keep this stone from breaking, set the gem in low-impact jewelry such as earrings.